Second Round Opens November 8th

 The WWDI allows interns to complete their supervised practice requirements in their local settings using sites and preceptors of their choice.
-Part-time and full-time options are available.
-Prospective interns are required to find qualified preceptors in the areas of clinical acute care or long-term care, (400 hours), food service management (180 hours), community nutrition (180 hours), and WWDI concentration (240 hours) to complete their requirements.
-Note these are new recommendations according to 2020 ACEND guidelines.
-Rotations may now be completed using distance learning.
+Interns are required to find qualified preceptors in the areas of clinical/MNT (400 hours), food service management (180 hours), community nutrition (180 hours), and WWDI concentration (240 hours) to complete their requirements.

-Following acceptance to the program, interns are required to attend an Orientation (in July), Commencement (in April) both near Boston, MA as well as complete a set of on-line modules/class days designed to review and reinforce didactic learning.
+Following acceptance to the program, interns are required to attend a virtual Orientation (in July), and virtual Commencement (in April).
 Supervised rotations will begin in July following orientation.

-To graduate and complete the internship requirements, you must satisfy the minimum 1200 supervised practice hours, all didactic hours, assignments, rotation evaluations, practice exams and complete an exit interview at program completion.
+To graduate and complete the internship requirements, you must satisfy the minimum 1000 supervised practice hours, obtain a graduate degree, complete all didactic hours, assignments, rotation evaluations, practice exams and complete an exit interview at program completion.
 To apply, click here.

 The WWDI program offers you the option to